GGlucs/Chess-project/README.md

 # Chess-project

-about project:
+About project:

-this is a chess game made from scratch, for the purpose of learn more about oriented object programing, project structure, artificial intelligence and voice commands.
+This is a chess game made from scratch, for the purpose of learn more about oriented object programing, project structure, artificial intelligence, voice commands and train blindfold chess.

-last version: 3.0
+Last version: 3.0

 Prerquisites: python 3.7 or high, sympy library

-tutorial:
+Tutorial:

-1 download the files in a folder
+1 Download the files in a folder

-2 open the file main.py
+2 Open the file main.py

-3 type the first square and the second square like this 'e2e4'
+3 Type the first square and the second square like this 'e2e4'

-4 to make castle only type the king's square and the second like this 'e1g1'
+4 To make castle only type the king's square and the second like this 'e1g1'